Stinkypirate15/Phishingdetector/README.md

 * replaced personal api with instructions on how to replace it with your own

 * fixed prompts to improve clarity and grammar

+*cleaned up the main section to get rid of repition